phouse512/blog/_posts/2021-05-02-terraform-cloudfront-static-site.markdown

 cached content needs to be refreshed from the S3 bucket.

-For a quick and easy example of how I do this with this blog, see the following [deployment script][deploy] in this very blog that uses the AWS cli to sync my build folder, and create the invalidation.
+For a quick and easy example of how I do this with this blog, see the following [deployment script][deploy] in this very blog that uses the AWS CLI to sync my build folder, and create the invalidation.

 That script runs automatically with TravisCI so that each merge to my production